hectorcorrea/solr-for-newbies/tutorial.md

 Now let's look at the `parsedQuery` when we don't surround the search terms in quotes:

 ```
-$ curl -s 'http://localhost:8983/solr/bibdata/select?debugQuery=on&q=title_txt_en:school+teachers' | grep parsedquery
+$ curl -s 'http://localhost:8983/solr/bibdata/select?debugQuery=on&q=title_txt_en:art+history' | grep parsedquery

   #
-  # "parsedquery":"title_txt_en:school _text_:teachers",
+  # "parsedquery":"title_txt_en:art _text_:history",
   #
 ```

-notice that Solr searched for the word "school" in the `title_txt_en` field but searched for the word "teachers" on the `_text_` field.
+notice that Solr searched for the word "art" in the `title_txt_en` field but searched for the word "history" on the `_text_` field.
 Certainly not what we were expecting.
 We'll elaborate in a later section on the significance of the `_text_` field but for now make sure to surround in quotes the search terms when issuing multi word searches.

 One last thing to notice is that Solr returns results paginated, by default it returns the first 10 documents that match the query.
 We'll see later on this tutorial how we can request a large page size (via the `rows` parameter) or another page (via the `start` parameter).
 But for now just notice that at the top of the results Solr always tells us the total number of results found: